jmtalarn/elm-personal-site/content/posts/2017-05-04-build-publish-ionic-app-i-idea.md

 I created an app and I will write a series of posts about it with some issues, difficulties and caveats I found during the development.

-You can find the source code in Github <a href="https://github.com/jmtalarn/strikethru" target="\_blank">https://github.com/jmtalarn/strikethru</a>
+You can find the source code in Github [https://github.com/jmtalarn/strikethru](https://github.com/jmtalarn/strikethru)

 <!--more-->

 <h2>The idea</h2>
 I tried many times to find an original and breaking idea to implement an app...
 But my creativity is so limited and I'm not so good creating new things.
 Then I decided to implement a version of something existing and I thought with a productivity system since a time ago I am using.

-I tried some systems before without success but <a href="http://striketh.ru/">Strikethru </a>simply worked for me.
+I tried some systems before without success but [Strikethru](http://striketh.ru/)simply worked for me.

 <img src="../images/2017-04-27-09_59_06-Strikethru.png" alt="Strikethru, a new way to get more done" width="786" height="329" />

 <iframe src="https://www.youtube.com/embed/T4M8JfArx6I?rel=0" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

-**Yet another todo tasks list application. **The idea for the app is, against the original idea, to replace the analog paper notebook and the pen.
+**Yet another todo tasks list application. ** The idea for the app is, against the original idea, to replace the analog paper notebook and the pen.
 Simple and useful.

 <h2 id="technology"> The technology</h2>

-I decided to choose to develop it using <a href="https://ionicframework.com/">Ionic Framework v1</a> and <a href="https://firebase.google.com/">Firebase</a>.
+I decided to choose to develop it using [Ionic Framework v1](https://ionicframework.com/) and [Firebase](https://firebase.google.com/).

 <figure><img src="../images/1200px-Ionic_Logo.svg.png" style="height: 5rem; width:auto" alt="The Ionic Framework v1 helps you to create hybrid mobile apps" /> <figcaption>Ionic Framework: The top open source framework for building amazing mobile apps.</figcaption></figure>